lbnl-science-it/scienceit-docs/docs/hpc/software/ml/tensorflow.md

 !!! note "Tensorflow versions"

-    Use `module spider tensorflow` to get information on the versions of pytorch available as modules.
+    Use `module spider tensorflow` to get information on the versions of tensorflow available as modules.

 `module load ml/tensorflow` will load other dependent modules such as `cuda`.

-If you use jupyter server on [lrc-openondemand](../../openondemand/overview.md), tensorflow kernels `tf 2.15.0` ard `tf 2.14.0` are available.
+If you use jupyter server on [lrc-openondemand](../../openondemand/overview.md), tensorflow kernels `tf 2.15.0` and `tf 2.14.0` are available.

 ## Example SLURM script
 The follow SLURM script shows how to run a tensorflow script on 1 H100 GPU card.